Festival research events

 Hands-on Family Activities

-Each year the Festival offers departments the chance to provide hands-on family activities in venues across the city, providing great opportunities to highlight University research and showcase exciting educational activities across all subject areas.
-In 2024, for example, researchers sparked children's imaginations and brought their research to life at Discovery Zone events in Acomb and New Earswick.
+Each year the Festival offers departments the chance to provide hands-on family activities on campus and at venues across the city, providing great opportunities to highlight University research and showcase exciting educational activities across all subject areas.
+In 2025, for example, researchers sparked children's imaginations and brought their research to life at Discovery Zone events on the University of York campus and in New Earswick.

 Workshops